-(a) Inflows represent contributions in our hedge funds and closed-end mutual funds and registered investment companies, increases in available capital for our carry funds (capital raises, recallable capital and increased side-by-side commitments) and CLOs and increases in the capital we manage pursuant to separately managed account programs.

-(b) Outflows represent redemptions in our hedge funds and closed-end mutual funds and registered investment companies, client withdrawals from our separately managed account programs, decreases in available capital for our carry funds (expired capital, expense drawdowns and decreased side-by-side commitments) and realizations from the disposition of assets by our carry funds.
-Also included is the distribution of funds associated with the discontinuation of our proprietary single manager hedge funds.

-(c) Market appreciation (depreciation) includes realized and unrealized gains (losses) on portfolio investments and the impact of foreign exchange rate fluctuations.
+- (a) Fee-Earning Assets Under Management and Assets Under Management as of December 31, 2011 included \$291.6 million from a joint venture in which we are the minority interest holder. - (b) Inflows represent contributions in our hedge funds and closed-end mutual funds, increases in available capital for our carry funds (capital raises, recallable capital and increased side-by-side commitments) and CLOs and increases in the capital we manage pursuant to separately managed account programs. - (c) Outflows represent redemptions in our hedge funds and closed-end mutual funds, client withdrawals from our separately managed account programs, decreases in available capital for our carry funds (expired capital, expense drawdowns and decreased side-by-side commitments) and realizations from the disposition of assets by our carry funds.
+Also included is the distribution of funds associated with the discontinuation of our proprietary single manager hedge funds. - (d) Market appreciation (depreciation) includes realized and unrealized gains (losses) on portfolio investments and the impact of foreign exchange rate fluctuations.